top of page

 Naturally good or appropriately trained

 This singer can sing two octaves from F#3 or G3 (G below middle C) in a chest (M1) register or chest mix.
-Their "Money Notes" are F5 - A6.
-Often this singer can also access her head (M2) register to sing even higher but with the lighter, less complex timbre of the head register.
+If they know how to mix or blend their registers, their "Money Notes" are F5 - A5.
+Often this singer can also access her head (M2) register to sing even higher and with the lighter, less complex timbre of the head register.

 Untrained or inappropriately trained

-A singer who loves popular music and is comfortable with her chest register but who has studied classically or not taken any lessons will sometimes end up as two singers in the same body.
+A singer who loves popular music and is comfortable with her chest register but who has studied classically or not taken any lessons (with a vocal coach who can help) will sometimes end up as two singers in the same body.
 The original, chest-register (M1) singer alongside the head-register (M2) singer.
 Depending on the person, and their level of training, this can be a situation that is either ideal or really frustrating.

 Untrained singers can also feel very frustrated by the experience of the radically different sounding head (M2) and chest (M1) registers.
 Neither the untrained singer nor the kinda-classical singer has learned to blend the registers in a preferred or sustainable way.